HAMZFLST-TECH/Gradixy/README.md

 ## 📄 License
 This project is licensed under the MIT License.

+## USAGE
+You are free to use this code under the MIT license.
+However, re-uploading this project to your own portfolio and claiming original authorship is strictly prohibited and considered plagiarism

 ## Support

 If you find Gradixy useful, consider giving this repository a ⭐ on GitHub.